 Your inner voice is one of the most powerful tools you have on this journey.
 If your self-talk is critical and harsh after a difficult day, it can drain your motivation and make you want to give up.
 Practicing self-compassion is the antidote.
 It means treating yourself with the same kindness and understanding you’d offer a good friend.
 Acknowledging that changing habits is hard work is an act of strength, not an excuse.
 Tracking your progress is an empowering practice that keeps you focused and inspired.
 When you celebrate the effort you’re putting in, you build a foundation of self-trust that makes it easier to keep going, especially when things feel challenging.

-Adapt Your Goals as You Grow
+Let Your Goals Evolve With You

 The goals you set on day one might not be the same goals that serve you on day 100.
 As you learn more about yourself and what works for you, it’s natural—and necessary—to adjust your targets.
 Maybe you started with a broad goal to "cut back," but now you have enough data to get more specific.
 Your new goal might be to have four alcohol-free days per week or to find a non-alcoholic drink you love for your evening ritual.
 This flexibility is a sign of progress, not a lack of commitment.
 It shows you’re engaged in the process and tailoring your approach to fit your unique needs, which is a core part of creating a personal growth plan that actually works for you.